×

 We asked people if there is a lot of crime.
 They answered:

 "Like many urban areas, St. James, Trinidad and Tobago, does experience its share of crime.
 The types of crime reported in this area range from petty theft and burglary to more serious offenses such as assault and robbery.
 The area is also known to have issues with drug-related crimes.
 However, it's important to note that crime rates can fluctuate and vary from neighborhood to neighborhood.
 The local law enforcement agencies are actively working to reduce crime and improve safety in the area.
-Despite these issues, many residents and visitors still enjoy the vibrant culture and community spirit found in St. James," said one expat in St. James.
+Despite these issues, many residents and visitors still enjoy the vibrant culture and community spirit found in St. James," remarked one expat living in St. James, Trinidad & Tobago.

 About the Author